We’ll do our best to provide answers.

 Do you have showers?

-We are super excited to finally offer showers!
-We also have bath towels as well as shampoo, conditioner and body wash so you don’t have to lug those things around with you all day.
+In addition to our swanky showers, we also provide bath towels, shampoo, conditioner and body wash so you don’t have to lug those things around with you all day.

 How do I sign up for a class?